cf init

 - Step 9 - Claude permissions.
 Offers to apply all recommended Coding Friend permissions (Tier 1 static rules + Tier 2 plugin script rules).
 You choose the scope: project-level (

 .claude/settings.local.json) or user-level (~/.claude/settings.json).
-If you configured an external/cf-learnoutput directory, external learn directory rules are also included.
+Learn directory rules are always included (pointing to~/.coding-friend/learn/).
 For fine-grained control, usecf permissionor see the Permissions Reference.

 Interactive Menu (Returning Users)